kcskw/PayaServices/Merchant Application Gateway/Process.md

 (Please Holder Example)

-# **Web Methods**

-A definition of the web methods can be found below.
-Each web method contains a hyperlink to a sample SOAP request and response.

-_NOTE: Board Location and Board Terminal will use the Data from Board Merchant._

 ***Note about Special Characters**
 Because the Data packet is XML, some special characters must be escaped to be included in the data.
 Please see the examples below.